jamespfennell/hoard/docs/design-doc.md

 #### The decision tree

-The consolidation algorithm consists of a decision tree that is repeatedly executed by each replica until the termination action is reached.
+The consolidation algorithm consists of a decision tree that is repeatedly executed by each replica until the termination task is reached.

 ![Decision tree](./decision-tree.png)

-Every iteration of the decision tree involves evaluating preconditions and then performing a single action.
+Every iteration of the decision tree involves evaluating preconditions and then performing a single task.
-The first important observation is that for each action, assuming its preconditions hold over the whole iteration, there is no possibility of data loss.
+The first important observation is that for each task, assuming its preconditions hold over the whole iteration, there is no possibility of data loss.
-For example, the "delete the secondary object" action takes place only if the data in the secondary object has already been incorporated into the primary object, in which deleting the secondary object is safe.
+For example, the "delete the secondary object" task takes place only if the data in the secondary object has already been incorporated into the primary object, in which deleting the secondary object is safe.

-Unfortunately, cycles do not occur in transactions - transactions aren't available on object storage - and so as we're performing an action we have no guarantee that the preconditions still hold.
+Unfortunately, cycles do not occur in transtasks - transtasks aren't available on object storage - and so as we're performing an task we have no guarantee that the preconditions still hold.
-For example, when performing the action "delete the secondary object" a race condition may result in the primary object being deleted at the same time.
+For example, when performing the task "delete the secondary object" a race condition may result in the primary object being deleted at the same time.

-However, we can in fact design the system so that each action will not result in data loss _even if the preconditions no longer hold_.
+However, we can in fact design the system so that each task will not result in data loss _even if the preconditions no longer hold_.
-This makes it safe to perform the actions concurrently and without any synchronization.
+This makes it safe to perform the tasks concurrently and without any synchronization.
-To see this, we will examine each action individually.
+To see this, we will examine each task individually.

-- The merge action finishes with data deletion, after the merged archive has been uploaded.
+- The merge task finishes with data deletion, after the merged archive has been uploaded.
     This cannot result in data loss, because the merged archive which has just been uploaded contains all of the data in the inputted files.
-    What if another replica concurrently deletes the just-uploaded merged archive before the action concludes?
+    What if another replica concurrently deletes the just-uploaded merged archive before the task concludes?
     This is safe because of transitivity.
-    The other replica was performing an action
+    The other replica was performing an task
     (either another merge, or a "delete secondary object") which resulted in the data in the merged archive being stored in another location (a new distinct merged archive or the primary archive, respectively).